-- Speaking of enemy aces, the reroll from Swarm is also quite helpful for fishing for Accuracy results when locking down a Scatter is essential.
-The blue dice assortment can put more damage into Scatter aces than they were expecting to receive against chaff squadrons.
+- Speaking of enemy aces, the reroll from Swarm is also quite helpful for fishing for accuracy icons when locking down a scatter is essential.
+The blue dice assortment can put more damage into scatter aces than they were expecting to receive against chaff squadrons.

 - 3 hull.
 TIE Fighter squadrons are very fragile and this is the biggest flaw that needs to be played around.
 They can take about two attacks from most enemy fighters.
 On a lucky roll, they can be completely wiped out in one attack.
 If anything can soften them up by even one damage first (say, like flak from enemy ships), their odds of getting destroyed in one attack from an enemy squadron go up pretty remarkably.
 Speaking of flak, they can be reliably killed over time by a modest investment of flak from enemy ships.
 A dedicated bomber like a TIE Bomber can take quite a bit more punishment from flak, making flak-only defense plans much less reliable.
 TIE Fighters don't have that luxury.

 - Blue dice against ships.
 With a single non-Bomber blue dice, you will do on average 0.5 damage to enemy ships with each attack and your crits and accuracy results are completely useless.
 With their weakness to flak, TIE Fighters really do not want to be pursuing ships unless there's nothing better for them to do, and preferably only if they won't get killed by flak at least on that turn.

 - Swarm is reliant upon friends helping out.
 A lot of the TIE Fighter's offensive oomph against enemy squadrons comes from the utility of Swarm, giving it a 28% damage buff (equivalent to almost another free dice).
 The first TIE Fighter running into trouble will not benefit from Swarm and TIE Fighters that get separated from their friends will be less effective.

 - Thou shalt not engage more enemies than necessary with any given TIE Fighter.

-- Thou shalt concentrate fire on enemy squadrons to eliminate them before they can fight back.
+- Thou shalt focus fire on enemy squadrons to eliminate them before they can fight back.

 - Thou shalt use squadron commands on TIE Fighters.